tainguyen103/Baby-Name-Trends-Analysis/README.md

 - SQL

 ## 3. Programming Report
-The code report can be found in the notebook.ipynb file in the root directory of the project.
+The code report (with full annotation) can be found in the notebook.ipynb file in the root directory of the project.

 ## 4. Contributor